LogtalkDotOrg/logtalk3/tools/debugger/NOTES.md

 trace.
 This issue, if present, usually only affects the first predicate clause.

-Clause breakpoints are currently not available when using XSB as the Prolog backend compiler.
+Clause breakpoints are currently not available when using XSB as this backend doesn't provide line information.

+Using the port command `p` (print) requires a backend supporting the user-defined `portray/1` hook predicate called via the `format/2-3` predicates `~p` control sequence.